Mighty Throw Barbarian Endgame Build Guide

 - Likewise, the Herculean Spectacle Aspect is the main supporting Aspect for Mighty Throw, and substantially increases its damage and area of effect.

-- Bold Chieftain's helps keep our Shouts off cooldown.
-Since its reduction is percentage-based, we get fairly good value out of it despite not running any Cooldown Reduction on gear.
+- Hectic and Bold Chieftain's help keep our Shouts off cooldown.
+The latter especially, as its reduction is percentage-based, giving us fairly good value out of it without much Cooldown Reduction on gear.

-- Might and Fortress are here for some always-welcome extra damage reduction.
+- Might is here for some always-welcome extra damage reduction.
 For life sustain, Undying is also an option.

-- Edgemaster's, Limitless Rage, Conceited and Inner Calm are all generic multipliers that increase our damage.
+- Edgemaster's, Limitless Rage and Conceited are all generic multipliers that increase our damage.

 - Ghostwalker is used for some extra Movement Speed when we cast Rallying Cry.
 Wind Striker is also an option here.